 The surface noise becomes more audible when we examine the recordings taken from the GPO itself.
 This is because the cartridge fitted to the Technics has an elliptical stylus profile, which can access parts of the groove untouched by the larger conical profile of the GPO, and thus reproduces less noise.
 The below recordings demonstrate the surface noise when played by the GPO, which makes the damage far more evident.
 The first examples are taken from the first playback:

 And here is the surface noise, as reproduced by the GPO, after 50 plays.

 Damage to records whereby heavily modulated grooves develop excessive distortion is a particular trait of these turntables.
 I was therefore surprised at how little effect the GPO had on our record in this area.
-It is obvious listening to the transfers that the GPO has gradually caused clearly audible damage to the record as shown in the clips above.
+It is obvious listening to the transfers that the GPO has gradually caused clearly audible damage to the record as shown in the clips and explanations above.
 However the audible damage to the heavily modulated grooves wasn’t quite as much as I had expected.

 The end result was the GPO coming to a grinding holt following failure of the power transformer.
 Prior to this, the motor itself began to fail under the strain of turning the 180 gram 12” LP which was sitting upon a platter with an uneven bearing.
 Nevertheless, its work was done.
 Our record is irreparably damaged after just 57 plays of a single side, the equivalent of playing just over 28 vinyl LPs.
 There is visual damage to the vinyl too…

 Sadly I do not have a microscope, so am unable to photograph the grooves in detail.
 I will keep the record and hope to update this article in due course with microscopic photos.